Brittany Foley is keen to fight human trafficking

-A St Mary’s College student with a dream to join the fight against human trafficking is among the Year 12 hopefuls who have applied for study assistance in University of Southern Queensland’s inaugural Early Round Scholarships.
+A St Mary’s College student with a dream to join the fight against human trafficking is among the Year 12 hopefuls who have applied for study assistance in the University of Southern Queensland’s inaugural Early Round Scholarships.

 Brittany Foley, daughter of former Maryborough MP and Grace Community Church Pastor Chris Foley and his wife Glenys, has applied for two scholarships – a Vice-Chancellor’s Principal’s Recommendation Scholarships of $12,000 and Future Community Leader Scholarships of $6000.

 If successful, the scholarships will help steer the St Mary’s school captain towards achieving her goal to mix two careers – pastor and nurse – and work on mercy ships or mission fields in Asia.

 “There are also heaps of anti-slavery groups doing really good work such as the A21 campaign, Hope for Justice and No More Traffik,” Brittany said.

 The keen volunteer’s talk on human trafficking won her first place in public speaking at the recent Maryborough Eisteddfod and a spot in the state finals on the Sunshine Coast during the September school holidays.

 “My speech is basically to do with the concept that every 26 seconds a child is sold into sexual slavery.
 That’s about 12 times in five minutes or 3456 times in a day.
 I compare that to how we live here.”